Cuis-Smalltalk/TheCuisBook/README.md

 The book includes examples and exercises.
 The solutions of the exercises are in the annexes.
-We encourage writers to provides both examples then exercises with solutions in annexes.
+We encourage writers to provides both examples and exercises with solutions in annexes.

 The contents of the book is entirely written.
 We have not yet announced its release widely.
 We need feedback from reviewers.